IntersectMBO/cardano-node-tests/src_docs/source/test_results/sync_tests.rst

 Sync Tests
 =================

-All the visualizations are dynamic so feel free to play with them.
+All the visualizations are dynamic, so feel free to play with them.

 Use the **left/right arrows** from the bottom of the page to navigate through the different visuals.

-For best results, we recommended to use the full screen option (bottom right corner).
+For best results, we recommended using the full screen option (bottom right corner).

 .. raw:: html